-Navalny on trial, faces a fresh 20 year sentence
+Navalny on trial, faces a fresh 20-year sentence

-Russia opposition blogger and anti-corruption activist Alexei Navalny faces a new 20-year sentence for extremism on August 4.
+Russian opposition blogger and anti-corruption activist Alexei Navalny faces a new 20-year sentence for extremism on August 4.

-In a long blog post commenting on the trial he asked his supporters to not lament his fate to to take a moment to think about why such an excessive sentence was being handed down for terrorism, that “has no crimes and no victims.”
+In a long blog post commenting on the trial, he asked his supporters not to lament his fate but to take a moment to think about why such an excessive sentence was being handed down for terrorism, that “has no crimes and no victims.”
 He says that the “Stalinistic” formula is aimed not at him, but the whole population.

 “They imprison hundreds to intimidate millions,” Navalny wrote.